This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

-We did not have the opportunity to eat at Tarangire Treetops on our last visit, however in June 2017, the food was tasty and well-presented, complemented by great service.
-Dining can take place in a range of locations, such as the main dining area, replica Maasai manyatta or swimming pool.
+Over the years we have found the food at Tarangire Treetops to be tasty and well-presented, complemented by great service.
+Dining can take place in a range of locations, such as the main dining area, the Maasai boma or beside the swimming pool.

-Breakfast (served between 6.30 and 9.00am) is a buffet of fruit, cereals, yoghurt and bread with fresh fruit juice, tea and coffee.
+Breakfast is a buffet of fruit, cereals, yoghurt and bread with fresh fruit juice, tea and coffee.
 You can also order a full cooked breakfast from the waiter.

-You may choose to take a packed lunch, which could include items like sandwiches, barbecued chicken, samosas and a salad, plus some fruit.
-Or you can return to the lodge for a light three-course lunch, served from 12.30–2.30pm.
+You may choose to take a packed lunch to eat out in the bush, which could include items like sandwiches, barbecued chicken, samosas and a salad, plus some fruit.
+Or you can return to the lodge for a light three-course lunch.
+On a recent visit we had spinach and feta samosas as a starter.
+A selection of main courses ranges from spiced pork chops, beef and onion ciabatta served with salad, chicken and mushroom pie served with fries and salad, aubergine parmigiana or spaghetti with salsa Verdi.
+Desert was a light fruit salad.

 Dining style